 One common reason for this is that two-income couples, even those who don't have kids or aren't planning to have kids, have financial obligations that require both of their incomes.

 Maybe they took on a mortgage that they only can afford if both spouses are working full time.
 Or maybe they've built up an amount of credit card or student loan debt that only can be paid off if both continue to bring home their current salaries.

 In either case, it's easy to see why even couples with two incomes should at least consider investing in life insurance.
 And it's even easier to see this if the couples in question have little or no savings.

 Finally, a few reasons young married couples, in particular--whether or not they have or are planning to have children—should think about purchasing life insurance:

 With all of that out of the way, you're probably wondering which type of life insurance you and your partner should purchase.

-Term Life Insurance—As its name suggests, this kind of life insurance covers for you a set period (or "term") of time.
+Term Life Insurance covers for you a set period (or "term") of time.
 In most cases, this means 10 or 20 years, although some people buy term policies that are as short as one year and others buy ones that last 30 years or more.

 Anyway, these policies only pay out a benefit if you (assuming you're the insured) pass away during the term.
 If you don't, all of their value vanishes.